-I believed my mission as an educator was to save students from the tyranny of the worksheet.
-Instead, we would read stories and have lively discussions.
-My students would absorb my passion for literature, and their writing skills would grow naturally.
+My mission was to save students from the tyranny of the worksheet.
+Instead, I envisioned my classroom as a sort of French salon.
+We’d have lively discussions about literature.
+My students would absorb my passion for reading, and their writing skills would evolve naturally.

-The first night, I assigned a story for homework and wrote up some open-ended, conceptual discussion questions for the next day.
+The first night, I assigned a story for homework and wrote up some open-ended discussion questions for the next day.
 I couldn’t wait to hear my students dive in and share their thoughts on the reading.

-But the next day, each prompt was met with dead silence.
+But the next day, every prompt was met with dead silence.
 I prodded, I rephrased, I cold called.
 But nothing was working.
 Finally one student called out, “Can’t we just do a worksheet!”

 This was the first of many “cold shower” moments in my teaching career.
 Those times when you believe so hard something will be amazing, only to find that you’re the only one who thinks so.